3. Providing health services effectively

 On October 24, the president announced that a vaccination campaign is expected to start as soon as possible and that vaccination will initially target the most at risk individuals.
 It relies on two main principles: the vaccination is not compulsory and is free of charge for all.
 On October 30, and after a public online consultation, the national health authority made the following recommendations for vaccination in five stages: 1/ vaccination of residents and staff of nursing homes; 2/ vaccination of people aged over 75; of people aged between 65-74 with comorbidities; of health professionals aged over 50; 3/ vaccination of people aged over 50 and younger people with comorbidities; 4/ deprived populations and populations particularly exposed to the virus (homeless persons, people living in psychiatric institutions…); 5/ people aged over 18 with no comorbidities.
 Based on these recommendations, the government announced a vaccination campaign in three main steps after pre-booking 200 million doses.
 From January 2021, the vaccination campaign was supposed to target residents of nursing homes and staff of nursing homes when they are at risk of a severe form of the Covid-19 (an estimated 1 million individuals).
 From February to spring 2021, the vaccination campaign was expected to target people with a risk factor (age, chronic disorder…) and some health professionals (an estimated 14 million individuals with a progressive implementation following the arrival of vaccine doses).
 From Spring 2021, the vaccination campaign will be opened to the whole French population but there will still be some priority persons based on age, work sector or socio-economic vulnerabilities.
 The implementation of this calendar of vaccination was considered to be challenging considering the French population's mistrusts towards the Covid-19 vaccines in Europe.
 A council for vaccination strategy was created within the Ministry of Health grouping scientific experts, health professionals, representatives of local authorities, patients’ association and citizens.

 The vaccination campaign was launched on December 27, 2020 in nursing homes (with the Pfizer/BioNTech vaccine).
 However, very low numbers of vaccinations in the first days of the campaign in comparison to other European countries have triggered many criticisms.
-As a consequence, the vaccination strategy has been rapidly adapted.
-Now the first phase also targets disabled individuals living in care homes, health professionals, firemen and caregivers at home aged over 50 or with chronic disorders (initially planned in a second phase).
-People aged over 75 living in the community (who were also expected to be included in a second phase only) can be vaccinated starting on January 18, 2021.
-They will be able to pre-book an appointment by phone or online starting on January 14, 2021.
-More than 500 dedicated vaccination centres will be rolled out on the national territory by the end of January.
-In the new strategy, people aged over 65 will also be able to access the vaccination earlier than planned.
-The time-lapse between the two shots of the vaccine has been extended from three weeks to six weeks to allow for a higher number of initial shots.
-In February 2021, access to the first jab for the priority populations appears to be difficult with more demand than available stocks of vaccines.
+As a consequence, the vaccination strategy has been adjusted.
+The first phase targeted older and disabled individuals living in care homes, health professionals, firemen and caregivers at home aged over 50 or with chronic conditions (initially planned in a second phase).
+People aged over 75 living in the community (who were also in the second phase initially) were included in the vaccination campaign since January 18, 2021.
+They had to pre-book an appointment by phone or online starting on January 14, 2021.
+More than 500 dedicated vaccination centres were rolled out on the national territory by the end of January.
+The time-lapse between the two shots of the vaccine was extended from three weeks to six weeks to allow for a higher number of initial shots.
+In February 2021, access to the first jab for the priority populations appeared to be difficult with more demand than available stocks of vaccines while the contrary was observed specifically for health professionals who have been reluctant to get vaccinated.
+This provoked a debate and recommendations by the National Academy of Medicine that the vaccination should be made compulsory for health professionals.
+However, the subject is highly flammable, and the recommendation was not followed by the government.

-Following the authorization of the AstraZeneca vaccine (by the European Medicines Agency), which can be stored in a regular fridge contrary to previous vaccines, pharmacists and midwifes will be allowed to participate in the vaccination campaign.
-They will provide the vaccine within their usual practice in addition to physicians and nurses in vaccination centres.
-The national health authority (HAS), however, only recommended the use of this vaccine in people aged under 65.
-For all vaccines, HAS also recommended a single jab for people who have already been infected by Covid-19.
+Following the authorization of the AstraZeneca vaccine (by the European Medicines Agency), which can be stored in a regular fridge contrary to previous vaccines, pharmacists and midwifes were allowed to participate in the vaccination campaign.
+They provide the vaccine within their usual practice in addition to physicians and nurses.
+The national health authority (HAS), however, first recommended the use of this vaccine only for people aged under 65.
+Hence, individuals aged 50 to 64 with comorbidities were initially targeted in the community with this vaccine (starting on February 25 2021).
+However, following concerns about the side effects of the AstraZeneca vaccine, it was suspended temporarily before finally being recommended by the HAS for people aged over 55 only.
+For all vaccines, the HAS also recommended a single jab for people who have already been infected by Covid-19.

 There was not an immediate reconfiguration of services, but a care pathway for COVID-19 patients has gradually been defined (see below).
 There is no designated hospital to deal with COVID-19 patients, and initially patients admitting via emergency departments in several hospitals created tension regarding the risk of contamination.
 Many hospitals set up tents outside for screening COVID-19 cases.
 As of week 11, recommendations were to call mobile emergency services (15) rather than to go directly to the hospital.
 Tele-consultations, which were already available (reimbursed) in France and charged the same price as a normal consultation, are highly recommended in the current situation.
 Their number has exponentially increased over the weeks and in the first half of April, tele-consultations represented a quarter of all consultations, with 70% of all GPs providing online consultation services (figure which remained similar in May 2020 following the end of the first lock-down).